“The slightest hint of

 “You know, like an official size and weight tail gunner.”
 I coaxed the radio’s skip signals with diminishing returns.

-“Say that where we’re going, and you’ll know from tail gunning, first hand,” she spouted, tearing back into the snack bag, stuffing a Donette in my face.
+“Say that where we’re going, and you’ll know from tail gunning,” she spouted, tearing back into the snack bag, stuffing a Donette in my face.

 “Really, where is this coming from?
 I’ll have you know, some of my dearest friends are…tail gunners!”